FABLE-3DXRD/ImageD11/docs/sphx/index.rst

 Welcome to ImageD11's documentation!
 ====================================

+Beware: you might find some of this information is out of date or wrong.
+Please fix anything you find that is wrong and send a pull request.
+This documentation lives in the docs/sphx part of the sources.

 ImageD11 is for identifying individual grains in spotty area detector diffraction images.
 It finds the spots and helps you to try to index them.
 After you index the spots you can then work on extracting useful information on a grain by grain basis.
 ImageD11 is intended to be complementary to the rest of the FABLE software.
 ImageD11 has a strong focus on fast preliminary data analysis which can be carried out during experiments in order to make decisions about the experimental setup etc.

 The package includes facilities for peak searching in two dimensional area detector images using a simple threshold.